TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Routing/AdvancedRoutingConfiguration.rst

 Without using `_arguments` the placeholder name has to exactly match the argument name from URI which is `category`.
 :yaml:`requirements.tag` is a string parameter with valid characters from `a .. z`, `A ..
 Z` and `0 ..
 9`.
 :yaml:`_arguments.category_id` defines a mapping from the `category` parameter in the URL.
-Therefore 'category' can be used in the YAML configuration instead of `category_id`.
+Therefore 'category_id' can be used in the YAML configuration instead of `category`.